golioth/docs/docs/platform/ota/sending-updates.md

 ---
 id: sending-updates
 title: Sending Updates
+slug: /platform/ota
 ---

 #### Prerequisites

 - `goliothctl` CLI installed
-- Authenticated with Golioth - see [Authentication](../golioth-platform-getting-started/platform-authentication)
+- Authenticated with Golioth - see [Authentication](/platform/getting-started/authentication)
-- Have a project - see [Create a Project](../golioth-platform-getting-started/platform-create-project)
+- Have a project - see [Create a Project](/platform/getting-started/create-project)
-- Have a provisioned device and credential for it - see [Authorizing Devices](../golioth-platform-getting-started/platform-authorize-devices)
+- Have a provisioned device and credential for it - see [Authorizing Devices](/platform/getting-started/authorize-devices)

 Right now we have a really basic feature for doing Over the Air updates (OTA) on a device, where you can send a file directly to the device.
 A more complete feature is gonna be build in the near future, so stay tuned.